Gabriel J. Martín: Personal life

 When he was born, Gabriel J. Martín was assigned a female sex due to the appearance of his genitals.
 He was named Patricia and raised as a girl, although he never felt like one.
-However, when he reached adolescence, he began to develop hair and beard due to the fact that he possessed internal testicles.
+However, when he reached adolescence, he began to develop hair and a beard due to the fact that he possessed internal testicles.
 At the age of 18, doctors determined that he was born with intersex genitalia and that he actually had hypospadias instead of a vagina.

 After beginning a life as a man, he began a relationship with a woman.
 Although over time he realized that he was not heterosexual, breaking the relationship and moving to Barcelona, where he still resides at present.
 Martin has said that he would have had a better life if he had been operated on at birth.

 Education

 In 1996, he graduated in psychology by the UNED, later he completed a postgraduate degree at the University of Girona.
-He devoted to the problems of homosexual men who —as he checked from some work experience— differed from those of heterosexual men.
+He devoted himself to the problems of homosexual men which — as he discerned from work experience — often differed from those of heterosexual men.
 Moreover, he trained as a volunteer and activist in the Gay-Lesbian Management of Catalonia.